 On the AP CS subject, I served on the AP Computer Science Principles commission charged with creating a new AP CS Principles course that will help broaden participation in Computer Science.
 I also worked with a small group from the full commission to develop test items for a test for the course.
 Colleges and high schools are currently piloting the Principles course.
 Check my blog for more information.

 I serve as a member of the ACM Education Policy Committee.
 The ACM EPC works to ensure that computer science education is identified as a critical component of education policy.
 The ACM EPC works very hard to expand participation in Computing.

 Along with sponsoring CS teams, I also serve as a member of the UIL Computer Science advisory committee and have served on the TCEA select committee for programming contests.

-I host a Computer Science contest every year at my school and work closely with many other local schools to help them host contests.
+I help host a Computer Science contest every year and work closely with many other schools to help them host contests.
 I spend lots of my spare time every year helping to promote Computer Science contests and to get more and more schools involved in Computer Science contests.

 Below are pictures of my Cypress Falls teams from 2006 that were TCEA and UIL State Champions and my Cypress Woods 5A UIL State Champion from 2013!